 1. Use a ruler and water soluble pencil to draw the lines directly onto your jeans once you have pinned everything together.

-2. I created these sticky, water soluble pattern transfers that you can stick directly to the area to be mended, mend through the pre-printed stitches (like a stitch template), and then rinse off when finished.
+2. I created some mending patterns, printed on water soluble transfers that you can stick directly to the area to be mended, mend through the pre-printed stitch marks and then rinse off when finished.
+Quicker and simpler!
 You can buy them here.

 3. Follow the weave of the fabric, and freehand your stitches.
 This is the method I used to complete this project.